Treatment for COPD

 What is COPD?

-COPD refers to a group of diseases that cause breathing problems and blockages in airflow.
+COPD is a group of diseases that cause breathing problems and blockages in airflow.
 They gradually get worse over time.

-Chronic obstructive pulmonary disease (COPD) is estimated to affect 32 million persons in the United States and is the third leading cause of death in this country.
-Patients typically have symptoms of chronic bronchitis and emphysema, but the classic triad also includes asthma.
+Chronic obstructive pulmonary disease (COPD) is estimated to affect 32 million persons in the United States and is the third leading cause of death.
+Patients typically have chronic bronchitis and emphysema symptoms, but the classic triad also includes asthma.

 COPD is more common in: